voltavidTony/lang-gen/README.md

 ### Cleanup

-Cleanup is performed by using features of Git, thus the commands listed in this section need to be executed from within the scripting folder.
-To remove any imported and modified files, issue `git checkout .` on the command line.
-This will reset the entire `lang-gen/` folder back to the state it was in when it was first downloaded.
-If you want to preserve any changes to the configurations, first issue `git add config.py`.
+Cleanup is performed through the following two Git commands:
+- `git clean -fd` will remove the files imported in the [Preparation](#preparation) step
+- `git checkout .` will remove any changes made to the scripts

 ## Lang Formatting